-In order to avoid fraudulent use of duplicate cards as well as support security features, New Brunswick, like many other Canadian provinces, issues one Medicare card per individual.
+In order to avoid fraudulent use of duplicate cards as well as support security features, New Brunswick, like many other Canadian provinces and Territories, issues one Medicare card per individual.

 In the case of a minor child, the card is to be entrusted to the child’s legal parent or guardian.

 The goal of the Medicare card is solely to enable eligible New Brunswick residents to obtain insured services.
 Please carry your signed card with you at all times.
 A parent or guardian should sign the card for dependent minor children.
 You must present your signed card to the physician and/or hospital each time you access insured services.

 New Brunswick Medicare has the right to terminate your coverage or adjust your expiry date at any time.

 A physician who provides a service to an individual who does not have a valid NB Medicare card has the right to bill the individual/parent/legal guardian.